-With this new Noel Gallagher gear guide, we aim to take a comprehensive look at what gear Noel is currently using, his past setups and the best pedals, guitars and amps to get a similar sound.
+With this new Noel Gallagher gear guide, we aim to take a comprehensive look at what gear Noel is currently using, his past setups and the best pedals, guitars, amps and microphones to get a similar sound.

 This week, Noel Gallagher unveiled his new pedalboard on Instagram.
 For Oasis / Noel fans who play the guitar, it's always a thrill to check what new gear their idol is using.
 There's no denying that Noel Gallagher is one of the most influential and successful guitarists of the past 25 years - a true guitar hero.
 But, most importantly for us here, he's also a talented and tasteful player, who's really into his fx pedals, without ever "overdoing" it - his setup and style serve as a great lesson in choosing a wide variety of effects but using them in moderation, always in favour of the songs, never just for the sake of it.